Powerlearnproject/se-day1-assignment-usanCode/README.md

 List and briefly explain the phases of the Software Development Life Cycle.

+Answer:
+What helped software engineering to evolve are:
+- The emergence of programming languages
+- Structured programming
+- Agile methodologies focused on flexibility, response to change and collaboration.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.